JahdaiF/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the entire lifecycle of a support ticket, from the moment an end user reports an issue to its final resolution by the IT team.
-We will simulate a professional environment by creating tickets as users and then switching roles to manage, escalate, and resolve them as help desk agents.<br />
+The goal of this tutorial is to manage a full-service help desk environment in the cloud.
+I simulated the entire ticket lifecycle—from end-user reporting to final resolution—using role-based access to manage priorities and department escalations.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop
+- Remote Desktop (RDP)
 - Internet Information Services (IIS)
-- osTicket
+- osTicket (PHP/MySQL)

 <h2>Operating Systems Used </h2>